Combinatorial Algorithm for Restricted Max-Min Fair Allocation: Combinatorial Algorithm

+In Section \ref{subsec:combalgo-description}, we listed three invariants Algorithm \ref{alg2} preserves that are similar to the simpler algorithm.
+We argued why they hold, and how these invariants imply that the output of our algorithm is an extended partial matching.
+In this section, we list two new invariants that will facilitate our polynomial running time proof.

-\begin{proof} Both invariants trivially hold before the first execution of the iterative step.
+\begin{lemma} At the beginning of each iteration: \begin{enumerate}[label=(\alph*)] \item $\DP{M}{P_{\leq \ell}}{I} = |I|$. \item $\DP{M}{P_{\leq i-1}}{A_{\leq i}\cup I} \geq d_i$ for each $i=1,\dots,\ell.$ \end{enumerate} \end{lemma} \begin{proof} We prove the lemma by induction on the number of times the iterative step has been executed.
+We observe that both invariants trivially hold before the first execution of the iterative step.
 Assume that they are true before the $r$-th execution of the iterative step.
 We now verify them before the $r+1$-th iterative step.
-During the $r$-th iterative step there are two cases to consider:
+We actually prove the stronger statement that they hold after the build phase and after each iteration of the collapse phase.

-\textbf{No layer was collapsed.} Let $L_{\ell+1}$ denote the layer that was constructed during the build phase.
-We start by verifying the first invariant.
-If no candidate edge is added to $I$ during this phase then $|I| \geq \DP{M}{P_{\leq \ell+1}}{I} \geq \DP{M}{P_{\leq \ell}}{I} = |I|.$ Suppose that $c_1,\dots,c_k$ were the candidate edges added to the set $I$ in that order.
-When candidate edge $c_i$ was added to the set $I$, we have that which implies that since the first inequality implies that there exists an augmenting path with $c_i$ as the sink.
-Along with the induction hypothesis, these inequalities imply that
+\textbf{\ref{ainv:1} and~\ref{ainv:2} hold after the build phase.} Let $L_{\ell+1}$ denote the layer that was constructed during the build phase.
+We start by verifying~\ref{ainv:1}.
+If no edge is added to $I$ during this phase then $|I| \geq \DP{M}{P_{\leq \ell+1}}{I} \geq \DP{M}{P_{\leq \ell}}{I} = |I|.$ Suppose that $a_1,\dots,a_k$ were the edges added to the set $I$ in that order.
+When edge $a_i$ was added to the set $I$, from the definition of Step 2 of Algorithm \ref{alg2} we have that